Kristin Chenoweth: For the Girls: Background

 On August 8, 2019, Chenoweth announced that she would release her seventh solo album For the Girls, paying tribute to female entertainers that she idolized from Dolly Parton, to Barbra Streisand, to Judy Garland, to Carole King, and more.
 She also featured special guest duet partners including Ariana Grande, Reba McEntire, Jennifer Hudson, and Parton.
 The album was released on September 27, 2019.
 On September 7, 2019, it was announced that Chenoweth will promote the album as a concert on Broadway for only 8 performances only at the Nederlander Theatre running November 8–10 and 15–17, 2019.
 The show reunited Chenoweth with Richard Jay-Alexander directing and Mary Mitchell Campbell as musical director following their previous collaboration with Chenoweth on her 2016 Broadway concert residency My Love Letter to Broadway.
-At each concert, Chenoweth performed most of the tracks from the album, along with classics from her career.
+At each concert, Chenoweth performed most of the tracks from the album, along with favorites from her career.
 Every concert featured one or more different guest artists joining Chenoweth on several duets.

 Productions

-Kristin Chenoweth: For the Girls premiered on Broadway at the Nederlander Theatre on November 8, 2019 for a limited engagement.
+Kristin Chenoweth: For the Girls premiered on Broadway at the Nederlander Theatre on November 8, 2019, for a limited engagement.
 The show was directed by Richard Jay-Alexander and choreographed by Tyler Hanes with orchestrations by Mary-Mitchell Campbell.
 The show was produced by James L. Nederlander and featured costumes by Christian Siriano, lighting design by Matt Berman, and sound design by Berman and Bob Hanlon.
 The show ran for eight performances and closed on November 17, 2019.